Selma Panengstuen: Club career

+On 30 June 2026, Panengstuen signed with Tottenham Hotspur in the English Women's Super League.

+International career

 She made her international debut with Norway U15 in 2018, being named woman of the match against Belgium U15.
 In 2022 she played the 2022 UEFA Women's Under-19 Championship final for Norway U19 against Spain, but conceded one goal from a mistaken pass, and Norway eventually lost 2-1.